Even before homeschooling in a pandemic, homeschool moms were overwhelmed.

 We can attempt to hold our kids to an idealized homeschool routine that appears to be ideal.

-We can do all sorts of things, have all sorts of expectations, and discover that even though those things appear great on paper, they appear good, but they aren’t working for us.
+And I believe we can do all sorts of things, have all sorts of expectations, and discover that even though those things appear great on paper, they appear good, but they aren’t working for us.

 14. Accept yourself as a human being having a human experience.